-The Selwyn District Council Development Contributions Policy [PDF, 9657 KB] enables us to recover from those persons undertaking development a fair, equitable, and proportionate portion of the total cost of capital expenditure necessary to service growth over the long term.
-The policy was adopted by the Council on 20 June 2018.
+Schedule of Development Contributions [PDF, 15 KB] from 1 July 2022.
+The Selwyn District Council Development Contributions Policy [PDF, 4710 KB] enables us to recover from those persons undertaking development a fair, equitable, and proportionate portion of the total cost of capital expenditure necessary to service growth over the long term.
+The policy was adopted by the Council on 23 June 2021.

 Significance and Engagement Policy

-- Approach to determining significance, including criteria for determining significance;
+- The Council’s approach to determining significance, including what criteria it uses for determining significance;